Frequently Asked Questions

 When and where can I take the driving test?

-They can take the test any time after finishing driver’s ed.
-Both the 6 hours of driving and the 30 hour online class must be completed.
+Students can take the driving test any time after completing both the 6 hours of driving and the 30 hour online class.

-- Students will be in the same car as with driver's ed and will take the test with Mr. Smaltz.
+Students will be in the same car and will take the test with Mr. Smaltz.